 Explains Oliver Goldman, Technical Advisor to the CTO at Adobe.

 Lots of people have welcomed Adobe’s upgrade to its Experience Cloud.
 The ability to collate real-time data from numerous channels allows businesses to up their customer experience game.

 It has so much to offer if you’re using the Adobe Experience Platform for marketing, advertising, customer experience, or analytics.

 Standardisation and simplification are at the heart of the Adobe Experience Platform.

 The Real-time Customer Profile allows you to build a 360-degree profile of a customer.
 Different types of information were previously soiled in different spreadsheets or databases.
 It is now immediately accessible.

 This has great benefits for communication with customers.
 It also allows for improved data governance.
-The focus upon connectivity with other software is likely to allow the Adobe Experience Platform to improve as it is developed.
+The focus on connectivity with other software will likely allow the Adobe Experience Platform to improve as it is developed.

 6 – What are the key features of the Adobe Experience Platform?